NyanKaungSet/Alpha/README.md

 # Introduction
 We have launched Cooldevs on 15 December 2022.
 Cooldevs is a multipurpose website.
 You can

-- [x] Chat with your friends:thought_balloon:
+- [x] Chat with your friends :thought_balloon:
-- [x] Listen to a music:headphones:
+- [x] Listen to a music :headphones:
-- [x] And many more are about to add in the future!
+- [x] And many more are about to add in the future! :clipboard:

 Your information is encrypted:lock:.
 We update this website from time to time.:bar_chart: